A lesson learnt early on

 The first thing I’m interested in is the quality of the image.
 So now let’s have a close-up of some detail.

-Now at first glance the images look almost identical, but check it out close up.
-The more compression applied the more pixelated it will become.
+You’ll notice the more compression applied the more pixelated it will become.
 Whilst this will not matter in small images on the screen, if you want to print it out, or crop the image, you’ll start to notice the lack of quality.

 Raw records your images exactly as they are captured by the sensor.
 This is great because once you have the raw images, you can process it as many different ways as you like and you’ll always have the original as a reference – a bit like a film negative if you remember the days of film!